 Which conditions can benefit?
 This program has been offered for over 33 years to more than 60,000 people.
 For most physical and mental/emotional health conditions, nutritional balancing is superb and the best program I know of.

 I do not recommend this program for advanced cancers.
 For these cases, I prefer the Kelley metabolic cancer therapy offered by Mrs. Pamela McDougle.
 If you are not sure if a program would help you, send me an email and I will advise you further.
 In most other cases, it is an excellent program to improve your health.

 Who can benefit from a program?
 The nutritional balancing approach to healing is excellent for most people, but not for all.
 It requires:

-2. Drinking three liters or three quarts of spring water or carbon-only filtered tap water daily.
+2. Drinking two to three liters, or three quarts, of spring water or carbon-only filtered tap water daily.